 What Is A Loan-Level Pricing Adjustment?

-Loan-level pricing adjustments are, literally, adjustments in the “price” of a loan.
-Prices determine your mortgage rate.
-Higher prices mean higher rates.
+Loan-level pricing adjustments are, literally, adjustments to the “price” of a loan.
+Loan prices are what determine a borrower’s mortgage rate.

 Risk Factors That Lead To Loan-Level Pricing Adjustments

 The loan-level pricing adjustment system contains more than a dozen “risk characteristics”.
 Nearly all conventional mortgage borrowers are affected by at least one.

 LLPAs are cumulative, too.
 If you trigger 4 adjustments, you’re required to pay all four.